junxit/us-congress-bills-110/bill.md

   - **(2)** *Contents* The Flame Fund shall consist of the following amounts:
     - **(A)** Amounts appropriated to the Flame Fund pursuant to the authorization of appropriations in subsection (c).
     - **(B)** Amounts transferred to the Flame Fund pursuant to subsection (d).
-    - **(C)** Any interest earned on investment of amounts in the Flame Fund under paragraph (4).
   - **(3)** *Availability* Subject to subsection (e), amounts in the Flame Fund shall be available to the Secretaries to pay the costs of catastrophic emergency wildland fire suppression activities that are separate from amounts annually appropriated to the Secretaries for the predicted annual workload for wildland fire suppression activities, based on analyses of historical workloads and anticipated increased workloads due to changing environmental or demographic conditions.
-  - **(4)** *Investment authority* The Secretary of the Treasury shall invest such portion of the assets of the Flame Fund as the Secretary of the Treasury determines is not required to meet anticipated withdrawals during the then-current fiscal year or the next fiscal year.
-Investments may be made only in interest-bearing obligations of the United States.
 - **(c)** *Authorization of appropriations*
-  - **(1)** *Authorization of appropriations* There is authorized to be appropriated to the Flame Fund for fiscal year 2009 and each subsequent fiscal year an amount equal to the average amount expended by the Secretaries for emergency wildland fire suppression activities over the five preceding fiscal years.
+  - **(1)** *Authorization of appropriations* There is authorized to be appropriated to the Flame Fund such funds as may be necessary to carry out this section.
+It is the intent of Congress that the amount appropriated to the Flame Fund for fiscal year 2009 and each subsequent fiscal year equal the average amount expended by the Secretaries for emergency wildland fire suppression activities over the five fiscal years preceding that fiscal year.
-  - **(2)** *Emergency designation* Amounts appropriated to the Flame Fund for fiscal year 2009 are designated as an emergency requirement pursuant to section 501 of H. Con.
-Res.
-376 (109th Congress), as made applicable to the House of Representatives by section 511(a)(4) of H. Res.
-6 (110th Congress), and for subsequent fiscal years pursuant to corresponding congressional resolutions authorizing the designation of emergency spending.
+  - **(2)** *Sense of congress on designation of certain appropriations as emergency requirement* It is the sense of Congress that the amounts appropriated to the Flame Fund that are above the average of the obligations of the preceding 10 years for wildland fire suppression in the Forest Service and the Department of the Interior, adjusted for inflation, should be designated as amounts necessary to meet emergency needs, and the new budget authority and outlays resulting therefrom should not count for the purposes of titles III and IV of the Congressional Budget Act of 1974.
+  - **(3)** *Notice of insufficient funds* The Secretaries shall notify the congressional committees specified in subsection (h)(2) whenever only an estimated two months worth of funding remains in the Flame Fund.
 - **(d)** *Transfer of excess wildland fire suppression amounts into Flame Fund* At the end of each fiscal year, the Secretary concerned shall transfer to the Flame Fund amounts appropriated to the Secretary concerned for wildland fire suppression activities for the fiscal year, but not obligated for wildland fire suppression activities before the end of the fiscal year.
 - **(e)** *Use of Flame Fund*
   - **(1)** *Declaration required* Amounts in the Flame Fund shall be made available to the Secretary concerned only after the Secretaries issue a declaration that a wildland fire suppression activity is eligible for funding through the Flame Fund.
   - **(2)** *Declaration criteria* A declaration by the Secretaries under paragraph (1) shall be based on the following criteria:
     - **(A)** In the case of an individual wildland fire incident—
-      - **(i)** the size of the fire, including fires of 300 acres or greater;
+      - **(i)** the fire covers 300 or more acres;
       - **(ii)** the severity of the fire, which may be based on incident complexity or the potential for increased complexity; and
       - **(iii)** the threat posed by the fire, including the potential for loss of lives, property, or critical resources.
-    - **(B)** In the case of a firefighting season, cumulative wildland fire suppression activities, when the costs of those activities for the Secretary concerned are projected to exceed amounts annually appropriated.
+    - **(B)** Consistent with subsection (f), in the case of a firefighting season, cumulative wildland fire suppression activities, when the costs of those activities for the Secretary concerned are projected to exceed amounts annually appropriated.
   - **(3)** *Transfer of amounts to secretary concerned* After issuance of a declaration under paragraph (1) and upon the request of the Secretary concerned, the Secretary of the Treasury shall transfer from the Flame Fund to the Secretary concerned such amounts as the Secretaries determine are necessary for wildland fire suppression activities associated with the declared suppression emergency.
   - **(4)** *State, private, and tribal land* Use of the Flame Fund for catastrophic emergency wildland fire suppression activities on State and private land and, where applicable, tribal land shall be consistent with existing agreements where the Secretaries have agreed to assume responsibility for wildland fire suppression activities on the land.
-- **(f)** *Treatment of anticipated and predicted activities* Notwithstanding the establishment of the Flame Fund, the Secretary concerned shall continue to fund anticipated and predicted wildland fire suppression activities within the appropriate agency budget for each fiscal year.
+- **(f)** *Treatment of anticipated and predicted activities* The Secretary concerned shall continue to fund anticipated and predicted wildland fire suppression activities within the appropriate agency budget for each fiscal year.
 Use of the additional funding made available through the Flame Fund is intended to supplement the budgeted and appropriated agency funding and is to be used only for purposes and in instances consistent with this section.
 - **(g)** *Prohibition on other transfers* All amounts in the Flame Fund, as well as all funds appropriated for the purpose of wildland fire suppression on Federal land, must be obligated before the Secretary concerned may transfer funds from non-fire accounts for wildland fire suppression.
 - **(h)** *Accounting and reports*
   - **(1)** *Accounting and reporting system* The Secretaries shall establish an accounting and reporting system for the Flame Fund compatible with existing National Fire Plan reporting procedures.
-  - **(2)** *Annual report* The Secretaries shall submit to the Committee on Natural Resources and the Committee on Appropriations of the House of Representatives and the Committee on Energy and Natural Resources, the Committee on Indian Affairs, and the Committee on Appropriations of the Senate an annual report on the use of the funds from the Flame Fund, together with any recommendations that the Secretaries may have to improve the administrative control and oversight of the Flame Fund.
+  - **(2)** *Annual report* The Secretaries shall submit to the Committee on Natural Resources, the Committee on Agriculture, and the Committee on Appropriations of the House of Representatives and the Committee on Energy and Natural Resources, the Committee on Indian Affairs, and the Committee on Appropriations of the Senate an annual report on the use of the funds from the Flame Fund, together with any recommendations that the Secretaries may have to improve the administrative control and oversight of the Flame Fund.
+  - **(3)** *Public availability* The annual report required by paragraph (2) shall be made available to the public.

 ## § 3.
 Cohesive wildland fire management strategy